A2osX/A2osX/.Docs/Command Guide.md

 | --- | --- |
 | GETTY | -E : Exit upon disconnect |

 GETTY, short for "get tty", is a system process for A2osX that manages physical or virtual terminals (TTYs).
-When it detects a connection, it prompts for a username and then loads the system process LOGIN to authenticate the user.
+When it detects a connection, it prompts for a user name and then loads the system process LOGIN to authenticate the user.
 Each GETTY process creates a pseudo file such as /DEV/TTY1 or /DEV/TTY2 to allow A2osX pass input/output streams between processes and connected users.

 GETTY handles 3 types of connections:
   * *virtual terminals* presented and controlled by your Apple Screen and Keyboard.
 One GETTY process serves one virtual terminal.
 You can configure the number of virtual terminals on your A2osX system using the KCONFIG utility.
 Please see **[KCONFIG](#kconfig)**.